-My name is Cleo Gammon and I am Chaplain for the Ursuline Academy Ilford.
-I work four days a week and I am based in the Chapel.
-You might recognise my name because I was chaplain here three years ago, but “once an Ursuline, always an Ursuline” and so I am very pleased to be back with the family.
+“Hello everyone, my name is Cleo Gammon and I am Chaplain for The Ursuline Academy Ilford.
+I work four days a week and am based in the Chapel.
+You might recognise my name because I was Chaplain here three years ago, but “once an Ursuline, always an Ursuline” and so I am very pleased to be back with the family.

 - The sacramental life of the school community